zhijunsong-cohere/ReactP5/README.md

 - **React 19**: Latest version of React
 - **Vite**: Fast build tool and dev server with HMR (Hot Module Replacement)
 - **P5.js**: Creative coding library for creating interactive graphics

+  - at `setup()` since P5 deprecate preload function, if you are using images or medias and want to preload, please use `async setup()`
+  - You can put all your sketches under `./sketches` folder

+  - Preload function is deprecated in the latest P5 version.
+Use `async` setup to preload imaegs or other medias if needed.

+  - To start the whole project, run `npm run dev`

+  - use `createCanvas(w,h, s.WEBGL)` to enable webgl

 - **Custom P5 React Wrapper**: A lightweight wrapper component for seamless P5.js integration with React

 ## Getting Started